TheKevSter-NL/Proj-tech/README.md

 ![df5d3c250d5108d9544ca2400799eb0e](https://user-images.githubusercontent.com/43183768/58423702-05119980-8096-11e9-905e-ad9eee51e1d4.jpg)

-With the app you can make a account by filling in form , login to your account and edit your account for example a new Bio or a new profile picture.
+With the app you can make a account, login to your account and edit your account for example a new Bio or a new profile picture.

 ## Getting Started